 A committed team of volunteer farm managers have contributed to the garden over the years by sharing their experience growing organic food.
 The growing space has expanded from four raised beds to 24 raised beds, 16 50-foot rows, 1 high tunnel, 5 mobility boxes, and a sensory herb garden.

 Juanita passed away in February 2015, and the Cherry Hill Urban Garden continues on in her memory.
-Joanna Winkler, along with a committed team of volunteers, continue to provide food, education, and hands-on volunteer experience to the Cherry Hill community.
+A committed team of volunteers, continue to provide food, education, and hands-on volunteer experience to the Cherry Hill community.

 Founding Member Profile: Juanita Ewell

 Juanita was a Cherry Hill native, Cherry Hill Development Corporation Board Member, grandmother and avid home gardener whose dream for the community in 2010 started the Cherry Hill Urban Garden.
 She was very interested in eating and living healthy, community service, and the food security movement in Cherry Hill.